 Little is known about his boyhood.
 My grandmother's birth certificate states he was born in Limerick in the early 1860s.
 The oral history: He was the youngest of five sons.
-At some point he moved to Dublin, where he attended school and where his mother worked as a sea cook on the Irish Sea.
+At some point he moved to Dublin, where he attended school (a matter of pride) and where his mother worked as a sea cook on the Irish Sea.
 His brother John emigrated to Australia.
 Like Moses, his brothers Jeremiah "Jerry," Timothy, and Dennis emigrated to Chicago.

 Around 1877 or earlier, Moses emigrated to the U.S. We only know this because he became a naturalized U.S. citizen on 6 Nov 1882 -- a process that required at least 5 years of residence.

 He joined the Chicago immigrant community and married Maggie Keville on 6 Jan 1888, at Holy Angels Church.
 In a flourishing hand, he wrote poetry to Maggie in her autograph book.

 Their first two daughters Nellie (1889) and Catherine Margaret "Kitty" (1890) were born in Chicago before the family moved to Edwardsville, Illinois, In Edwardsville, they had three sons Thomas J. (1893), Joseph Timothy (1895), and Moses Rafael "Modie" (1896).

 Finally, they moved to St. Louis, where Maggie and Moses had two more daughters, Mary Ethel (1898) and Loretta Julia "Baby" (1901).
 My grandmother remembered these as the golden years of her childhood, when the family prospered and when she and her sister Nellie were able to take voice lessons and piano lessons.
 (Details on the children can be found here.)